Koopman Autoencoders with Continuous-Time Latent Dynamics for Fluid Dynamics Forecasting: Training Objective and Loss Function Details

 \subsection{Latent Space Consistency}

 To ensure the latent manifold respects the theoretical properties of the Koopman operator, we enforce structural constraints via $\mathcal{L}_{\text{latent}}$.
 This includes three specific sub-terms:

 \textbf{1.
-Forward-Backward Linearity Consistency.} A valid Koopman operator must be invertible.
-If $\mathbf{K}(\Delta t)$ propagates the state forward, $\mathbf{K}(-\Delta t)$ must recover the previous state.
-This is crucial for dissipative systems to prevent the operator from learning a trivial "shrink-to-zero" solution.
+Forward-Backward Linearity Consistency.} Inspired by the discrete-time constraints of \citet{azencot2020consistent}, we enforce a continuous-time generalization of operator invertibility.
+If $\mathbf{K}(\Delta t)$ propagates the state forward, integrating backward via $\mathbf{K}(-\Delta t)$ must recover the previous state.
+This ensures the continuous generator does not learn a trivial "shrink-to-zero" solution.

 \textbf{2.
 Directional Cosine Similarity.} To decouple magnitude errors (decay) from directional errors (dynamics), we enforce alignment between the predicted latent vector update and the true encoder trajectory: